provenance-io/cosmos-sdk/x/quarantine/spec/03_messages.md

 +++ https://github.com/provenance-io/cosmos-sdk/blob/prov/dwedul/1046-bank-quarantine/proto/cosmos/quarantine/v1beta1/tx.proto#L93-L102

 Providing a `response` of `AUTO_RESPONSE_UNSPECIFIED` will cause the applicable entry to be deleted, allowing users to un-set previous auto-responses.

+Updating auto-responses has no effect on existing quarantined funds.

 It is expected to fail if:
 - The `to_address` is invalid.